By Zoe Campbell, Head of Long-Haul Tours at Halsbury Travel

 And its metal framework was built by Gustave Eiffel, who built the Eiffel Tower!

-Of course, no school trip to New York would be complete without visiting the Statue of Liberty and the ferry ride across to Liberty Island is always one that students find particularly exciting.
+Of course, no trip to New York would be complete without visiting the Statue of Liberty and the ferry ride across to Liberty Island is always one that students find particularly exciting.

 It’s home to the tallest building in the Western Hemisphere